top of page

 Yes, property taxes are important.
 It is one of the few ways in Texas to fund local governments and school districts.
 I also applaud the progress made by HCAD in offering property owners a quick and efficient online protest process.

 However, far too many protests occur in Harris County.
-Harris County maintains the #1 position in the state of taxes with over 400,000 appeals each year.
-In fact, Harris County exhibits nearly double the percentage of assessment requiring judicial appeals compared to the statewide average, placing undue strain on our judicial system.
+Harris County maintains the #1 position in the state of Texas with over 400,000 appeals each year.
+In fact, Harris County exhibits nearly double the percentage of assessments requiring judicial appeals compared to the statewide average, placing undue strain on our judicial system.
 Harris County assessment reduction occurs 32% in judicial appeals vs. Statewide of 19% in judicial appeal reductions.

-In 2022 Harris County homeowners who protested averaged savings of $641 versus statewide savings from informal / ARB hearings of $1,093.
+In 2022, Harris County homeowners who protested averaged savings of $641 versus statewide savings from informal / ARB hearings of $1,093.

 When elected, I will work diligently to reform and streamline this process, ensuring that it is transparent, efficient, and equitable for all.